Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 ## Storage Conversion

-Conversions to and from the storage version will be identical to those generated for the prior version.
+Conversions between version `v20120202` and the `v1` storage version will be identical to those generated for the earlier `v20110101` version.

 ## Version Map